-A teacher dies and 2 people are wounded in a stabbing in a French school.
-Terrorism is suspected
+A teacher dies and 2 people are wounded in stabbing in France.
+Antiterror police are investigating

 Hamzi said he was alerted by another officer who was passing in front of the high school and called in.
 He “was shouting ‘someone is attacking with a knife,’” Hamzi said

-Hamzi said he rushed to the school and saw the victim who died lying on the ground outside the school and the attacker being taken away.
+Hamzi said he rushed to the school and saw a male victim lying on the ground outside the school and the attacker being taken away.

 “Colleagues arrived quickly but unfortunately couldn’t save the victim,” Hamzi said.